YipinXiong/AngularNotes/Notes of Angular.md

 > Some of the metadata is in the `@Component` decorators that you added to your component classes.
 Other critical metadata is in [`@NgModule`](https://angular.io/guide/ngmodules) decorators.
 >
 > The Angular CLI generated an `AppModule` class in `src/app/app.module.ts` when it created the project.

+Decoraters are used to inform Angular of what part of this `class` belongs to.